-Charter expects to finance the remaining cash portion of the purchase price of the TWC Transaction and Bright House Transaction with additional indebtedness.
-As discussed in Note 17, the Company has issued subsequent to June 30, 2015, \$15.5 billion CCO Safari II, LLC ("CCO Safari II") senior secured notes and \$3.8 billion CCO Safari III, LLC ("CCO Safari III") senior secured bank loans.
+Charter expects to finance the remaining cash portion of the purchase price of the TWC Transaction and Bright House Transaction with additional indebtedness and cash on the companies' balance sheets.
+As discussed in Note 5, the Company issued \$15.5 billion CCO Safari II, LLC ("CCO Safari III") senior secured notes and \$3.8 billion CCO Safari III, LLC ("CCO Safari III") senior secured bank loans.
 To fund the remaining cash portions of the TWC Transaction and Bright House Transaction, Charter has remaining commitments of approximately \$5.2 billion from banks to provide incremental senior secured term loan facilities and senior unsecured notes, as well as an incremental \$1.7 billion revolving facility.
 In addition, the bank commitments provide for a \$4.3 billion bridge facility if all TWC stockholders (other than the Liberty Parties) elect the \$115 per share cash option, in the event Charter is unable to issue senior unsecured notes in advance of the closing of the TWC Transaction.